-Community Involvement/Service Organizations/Volunteer: I have focused on fundraising, advocacy, raising the profile of Batten at the federal level, scientific research and developing relationships with regulatory authorities and drug companies.
+Community Involvement/Service Organizations/Volunteer: I have focused on fundraising, advocacy, raising the profile of Batten at the federal level, scientific research and developing relationships with regulatory authorities and best price for generic levitra drug companies.
 With Noah’s Hope, we have committed over $400,000 to the fight against batten disease in partnership with BDSRA.
 I have testified before the FDA, NIH, and the Rare Disease Congressional Caucus.
 I expect these efforts to further BDSRA goals related to funding, support programs and streamlining the path to therapies.
 We have funded projects including: 2 NCL mouse colonies, biomarkers, worldwide patient database/registry, drug screen assay for NCL therapeutics, a drug repurposing study with possible implications for multiple forms of NCL, BDSRA IT overhaul and preclinical lab work for enzyme therapy which resulted in the current trial for LINCL via Bio-Marin.

 Barbara Wuebbels Phoenix, AZ